CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 # Software in SD Desktop

 When you log into the virtual desktop, you are welcomed into a digital workspace that resembles a traditional computer screen.
 This workspace operates on a Linux-based operating system, allowing you to choose between two versions: Ubuntu 22 or CentOS 7 (which will be dismissed in 2024).
 The virtual desktop comes pre-installed with a set of basic tools or software that you can use immediately (listed below).
 However, this initial toolkit offers a somewhat limited selection of open-source software.

-To transform the virtual desktop into a versatile research workspace tailored to your specific needs, you can use a simple application called Software Installer.
-This tool assists you in adding software and customizing your virtual desktop.
-For users with technical expertise, it is also possible to create customized containers using Apptainer or Podman.
+To transform the virtual desktop into a versatile research workspace tailored to your specific needs, you can use a simple application called SD Software Installer, this tool assists you in adding software and customizing your virtual desktop.
+For users with technical expertise, it is also possible to create customised containers using Apptainer or Podman.

 Below you can find:

 - Default software available in SD Desktop
 - Adding software: background information and limitations
-- Customisation via SD Software Installer (no previous experience required).
+- Customisation via SD Software Installer (no previous experience required)
 - Customisation via Apptainer and Podman (advanced; technical expertise required).

 Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any questions about the software selection (subject: SD Services).
 We can support you in your Desktop customisation.